bravo-t/ThreadController/README.md

 #### Return value
 None
 ### Examples
-The repo contains a [example.c](example.c) that illustrate how these functions are used.
-Please clone the repo, compile it with `make`, and execute `./example`.
+The repo contains a [example.c](example.c) that illustrates how these functions are used.
+Please clone the repo, compile it with `make`, and execute `./example` if you want to test it.

 Below is the code snippet from [example.c](example.c), please check it for the full code.
 In main() function, which will also be referred as the main thread: